-Welcome to Sophie Huddlestone’s full Artist website, a U.K. artist specialising in watercolours and expanding into oil paintings and mixed media..
+Welcome to Sophie Huddlestone’s full Artist website.
+A Leicestershire artist specialising in watercolours and expanding into oil paintings and mixed media.

 Artist Sophie: An interest in art began at 11 years of age with unusual drawing themes that were not your typical house, tree and rainbow.
-Embarrassed by these artworks they were bottled away and instead a path was journeyed towards cute animals and flower paintings.
-A contemporary watercolour artist creating and selling over 1,200 original paintings worldwide from 2011 to 2017 while using my maiden name of Sophie Appleton.
-In 2018 I decided to open up that bottle and include the weird paintings, as well as change to my married name of Sophie Huddlestone.
+Embarrassed by these artworks they were bottled away and instead a path was journeyed towards contemporary animals and flower paintings.
+Happily creating and selling over 1,300 original paintings worldwide from 2011 to early 2018 as Artist Sophie Appleton.
+In March 2018 I decided to open up that bottle and include the unusual paintings, plus changing to my married name of Sophie Huddlestone.
+Paintings signed with Sophie H or SH.

 “If the unspoken rules of how a painting should look were contained in a bottle, then I’m going to shake it, twist the lid, and let creativity burst out of my swirly brain regardless of the consequences” Artist Sophie Huddlestone.

-Secret Smile: Look very closely at the watercolour painting, eventually you may find a small smile face :-) mixed in among all the swirls of the pen work.
+Secret Smile: Look very closely at the contemporary animal and flower paintings eventually you may find a small smile face :-) mixed in among all the swirls of the pen work.
 It is only a couple of mm in size.

 Oil Paintings: My first set of oil paints arrived in the post in April 2018.
 Being used to watercolours it was a bit like painting with butter.
 This first oil painting looked quite traditional until you notice the UFO under the tree branches.
 Each painting has at least six months of drying time before it can be varnished and up for sale.

-Composite Art: The fine art style and weird looking artworks.
+Composite Art: The fine art style (weird looking) artworks and portraits.
 My current interests and narratives are based on the complexity of hidden human emotions and adding messages within the art, or adding aspects which will be very different in hundreds of years to come.
 If a painting speaks to you and draws you in for a longer gaze, perhaps your subconscious has already deciphered a connection with it.